Football is ever-changing but it isn’t always to the benefit of the players.

 The 2014/15 season was when Coutinho made the big switch from winger to attacking midfielder in the Premier League, as Brendan Rodgers experimented with a 3-4-2-1 for most of the campaign.
 The positional change didn’t affect Coutinho’s goal contribution too much, but it allowed him to create more freely, operating behind the striker and sometimes joining his team-mate in attack.

 It was under Jurgen Klopp that Coutinho thrived most, however, adding more goals to his game and becoming known for his strikes from outside the area.
-It can also be easy to forget that Liverpool’s terrifying front three of Mohamed Salah, Roberto Firmino and Sadio Mane was once a ‘Fabulous Four’ including Coutinho.
+It can also be easy to forget that Liverpool’s once terrifying front three of Mohamed Salah, Roberto Firmino and Sadio Mane was also once a ‘Fabulous Four’ including Coutinho.
 Under Klopp, Coutinho scored 37 goals and recorded 22 assists across all competitions.

 Another No.10 to have struggled following a move to La Liga, James Rodriguez was one of the stars of the 2014 World Cup, with his performances for Colombia earning a switch to Real Madrid.